MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems2.md

 {{</alert>}}

 ## Orthogonal views
 The module `OrthoView2D` provides a 2D view displaying the input image in three orthogonal viewing directions.
-By default, the view is configured as *Cube* where the transverse view is placed in the top right segment, sagittal in bottom left and coronal in bottom right segment.
+By default, the view is configured as *Cube* where the axial (orthogonal or transverse) view is placed in the top right segment, sagittal in bottom left and coronal in bottom right segment.
 Use the left mouse button to set a position in the data set.
 This position will be displayed in all available views and is available as field *worldPosition*.

 ![OrthoView2D](/images/tutorials/basicmechanics/OrthoView2D.png "OrthoView2D")

-As already learned in the previous example [1.1: MeVisLab Coordinate Systems](/tutorials/basicmechanisms/coordinatesystems/coordinatesystems), world and voxel positions are based on different coordinate systems.
+As already learned in previous example [1.1: MeVisLab Coordinate Systems](/tutorials/basicmechanisms/coordinatesystems/coordinatesystems), world and voxel position are based on different coordinate systems.
 Selecting the top left corner of any of your views will not show a world position of 0, 0, 0.
 You can move the mouse cursor to the voxel position 0, 0, 0 as seen in the image information of the viewers in brackets *(x, y, z)*.
 The field *worldPosition* then shows the location of the image in world coordinate system (see `Info` module).

 ![OrthoView2D Voxel- and World Position](/images/tutorials/basicmechanics/OrthoView2D_WorldPosition.png "OrthoView2D Voxel- and World Position")

 Another option is to use the module `OrthoReformat3` which transforms the input image (by rotating and/or flipping) into the three main views commonly used:
 * Output 0: Sagittal view
 * Output 1: Coronal view
-* Output 2: Transverse view
+* Output 2: Axial/Transversal view

 ![OrthoReformat3](/images/tutorials/basicmechanics/OrthoReformat3.png "OrthoReformat3")

 The general `View2D` always uses the original view from the image data without reconstructing another view.
-In case of *ProbandT1*, this is the sagittal view.
+In case of *ProbandT1* the sagittal view.